Suicide Squad: Hell to Pay: Plot

-The squad eventually locates Vandal, learning that he tasked Professor Pyg with implanting the card in him in such a way that any attempt to remove it will expend its magic.
+The squad locates Vandal, learning that he tasked Professor Pyg with surgically implanting the card inside his body in such a way that any attempt to remove it will kill him, thereby expending its magic.
 Zoom's group soon arrives and subdues everyone present.
-After Deadshot questions his failing powers and use of underlings, Zoom reveals he was shot by another timeline's Batman, (Note: As depicted in Justice League: The Flashpoint Paradox (2013).) but drew energy from the Speed Force to slow down the moment of his death, which limits the use of his powers.
-Zoom uses his phasing ability to remove the card from Vandal without using its magic, killing Vandal in the process.
-Frost then kills Banshee and Blockbuster to take the card for herself, but Copperhead fights her until Waller detonates his bomb, killing them both.
+After Deadshot questions Zoom's ailing speed and reliance on underlings, Zoom reveals he was fatally shot by another timeline's Batman, (Note: As depicted in Justice League: The Flashpoint Paradox (2013).) but continuously draws energy from the Speed Force to delay the moment of his death, which limits the potency of his other powers.
+Unable to maintain that state forever, Zoom intends to possess the card before allowing himself to die.
+He uses his phasing ability to safely extract the card from Vandal's unconscious body.
+Frost then kills Banshee and Blockbuster in an attempt to take the card for herself, but Copperhead fights her until Waller detonates his bomb, killing them both.

 Boomerang subsequently betrays the squad for the card, but Tiger arrives and stops him.
-Zoom incapacitates Boomerang and fatally wounds Tiger; Tiger injures Zoom, allowing Deadshot to execute him, which sends him back to his original death.
-In return, Deadshot gives Tiger the card, then upon his death gives the powerless card to Waller.
-Having served his time, Deadshot visits Zoe.
+Zoom incapacitates Boomerang and mortally wounds Tiger, taking the card back.
+Tiger uses the last of his strength to throw a knife at the hand of Zoom, who drops the card, allowing him to be gunned down by Deadshot.
+Deadshot places the card in the hands of Tiger, who dies.
+Deadshot completes the mission by delivering the now-useless card to an oblivious Waller.
+Having served his time, he finally visits Zoe.